grafana/grafana/docs/sources/datasources/tempo/query-editor/_index.md

 ### TraceQL knowledge helpful, but not required

 You don't have to know TraceQL to create a query.
-You can use the Build mode's user interface to select options to search your data.
+You can use the Search query builder's user interface to select options to search your data.
 These selections generate a TraceQL query.
 Any query generated in Build mode can be transferred to the Code mode, where you can edit the query directly.